wujerry573/TwitchPlaysHearthstone/README.md

 ## Special thanks

-Thanks to Eliot and Charley for testing early versions of the code
+Shout out to Eliot and Charley for testing early versions of the code